 Whipping it up takes only thirty minutes and can be done with ease.
-It works great as a dip for veggies, chips, or crackers or even slathered on bread or a tortilla wrap like this autumn harvest vegetable wrap.
+It works great as a dip for veggies, chips, or crackers, or even slathered on bread or a tortilla wrap like this autumn harvest vegetable wrap.

 So what do you need to make this hummus? ( + substitutions)

 - Chickpeas: Out of convenience, I typically use canned chickpeas, otherwise known as garbanzo beans.
 Most regular sized cans are 15.5 ounces which is the equivalent of one and a half cups once drained.
 If you’re up for the task, feel free to prepare your own chickpeas.

 - Water: To boil the chickpeas.